 Serve.
 If you wont serve right away, don’t add the green guacamole face mask.
 If you need to have it ready early, see the pictures below for other green mask options that can be refrigerated.

 UPDATE – Reader’s photos – You can see more reader’s photos in the Reader’s Gallery (here.)

 I was so happy when I heard from Jo and Sue from the blog of the same name, for letting me know they had fun making this recipe for a friend’s party.
 They made the cheese ball using my recipe with 1 tablespoon of taco seasoning.
 Then, because they were needing to make this several hours before the party and didn’t want the guacamole to turn brown, they used sour cream tinted with green food coloring instead.
 I think it is a great option and love how the woman’s facial mask has a cool glow.
 They also used Swiss cheese in place of the Mozzarella for the towel wrap.
 I think it looks just as good and it may be easier for many of you to find, just be sure the get long slices, not square ones.
 To see more pictures of their creation click here.
 Thanks for sharing Jo and Sue.

 Cheryl and Liddy B. and me created this spa party cheese ball without the help of a mask.
 She molded her cheese ball by hand then scooped some out to create indentations for the eyes and used that cheese to mold a nose.
 It looks great.
 I particularly like her nose.
 In order to get her cheese ball to look pink, she added salsa.
 It added the right color and a flavor twist.
 Cheryl posted a tutorial on her blog so you can see just how she did this recipe.
 Thanks for sharing Cheryl.

-If you can’t find these plastic masks in your local craft store, you can buy them from Amazon.com.
+If you can’t find these plastic masks in your local craft store, you can buy them from Amazon.com (commission earned for sales).
 I love the mask without the holes.
 It is perfect for this project.